Tehnix/MySSH/README.md

                 be specified using: mssh editcon &lt;editor&gt;)

        -c &lt;callname&gt;
                 Connect to server identified by &lt;callname&gt;
+       -p &lt;callname&gt;
+                Use before -c to proxy use the ssh as a proxy
        -t "callname:username:password:server:port"
                 Make a connection with given parameters, but do not store it!
        -s "callname:username:password:server:port"